Skip to content

 • Goal/Priorities

-Toward the beginning of the fiscal year, managers and staff sit down to discuss goals and priorities for the upcoming performance period and then document their conversations in the performance management section of PeopleSoft.
+Toward the beginning of the fiscal year, managers and staff should sit down to discuss goals and priorities for the upcoming performance period and then document their conversations in the performance management section of PeopleSoft.
 Ideally, before these conversations occur, departments and teams have set and communicated goals for the year ahead.
 This makes it easier for managers and employees to discuss how individual priorities and goals align with those of the organization.

 Goals Setting Guide